 In 2022, Giorgia Meloni was sworn in as Italy's first female prime minister.

-In 2024, Italy was ranked 26th in the Global Innovation Index.
+In 2024, Italy was ranked 26th in the Global Innovation Index, indicating its standing in technological advancement and innovation on a global scale.

-In 2024, Italy's population is estimated to have fallen just below 59 million, representing a cumulative loss of more than 1.36 million people over the span of a decade.
+In 2024, Italy's overall population fell just below 59 million, representing a cumulative loss of more than 1.36 million people over the span of a decade.

 Italy will host the Winter Olympics in 2026.